 Another important rule for hikers is that one doesn’t go into nature without the proper clothes.
 Basic equipment requires good non-slip sole hiking shoes.
 Also, the shoes should be waterproof.
 Good-quality sports socks are also important because soaked socks with sutures can cause major problems for your feet, no matter how short your hike is.

-Clothes should be layered, no matter if it is warm or cold weather.
+Clothes should be layered, no matter if it is warm or wintry weather.
 Your backpack, spare socks, and raincoat are required, especially if you hike alone.
-Long trousers are always worn when going hiking because of wet grass, possible snakes or thorns.
+Long trousers are always worn when going hiking because of wet grass, snakes, or thorns.
 You can also buy clothing made of so-called active material which will keep the sweat away from your body.

 I’m a 40 something father of two girls who loves the mountains, still plays in the sand and enjoys being in the great outdoors.
 The mountains are always calling my name.